-The roles and responsibilities of each Committee are set out in formal written mandates, the full texts of which can be found at www.alarisroyalty.com under the "Investors" section, subsection "Corporate Governance".
+Board Committees The roles and responsibilities of each Committee are set out in formal written mandates, the full texts of which can be found at www.alarisroyalty.com under the "Investors" section, subsection "Corporate Governance"

-The Board has two Committees: Audit Committee and CG Committee.
-Both of the Committees are composed entirely of "independent" directors.
+The Board has four Committees: Audit Committee, the Compensation Committee, the Governance Committee and the Transaction Committee.
+All of the Committees are composed entirely of "independent" directors.
 The roles and responsibilities of each Committee are set out in formal written mandates, the full texts of which can be found on our website.
 These mandates are reviewed annually to reflect best practices as well as applicable regulatory requirements.

-CG Committee
+Governance Committee

-The CG Committee is responsible for developing and maintaining governance principles, an orientation program for new directors, a director assessment process and identifying and recommending candidates for nomination to the Board.
-The Committee also assists the Board in ensuring that Alaris' compensation strategies support Alaris' objectives and sustain shareholder value.
+The Governance Committee is responsible for developing and maintaining governance principles, an orientation program for new directors, a director assessment process and identifying and recommending candidates for nomination to the Board.